-Allan Cheesman is a judge at the 2016 Decanter World Wine Awards (DWWA).
+Allan Cheesman is a judge at the 2021 Decanter World Wine Awards (DWWA).

-He was responsible for the supermarket’s own-label development in the 1970s and 1980s, and as such, Cheesman is attributed with demystifying and popularising wine in the UK.
+Allan Cheesman has been in the UK wine trade for 47 years, spending 31 of them at Sainsbury’s, where he was Trading Director.
+As he was responsible for the supermarket’s own-label development in the 1970s and 1980s, Cheesman is attributed with demystifying and popularising wine in the UK.

-A member of the Gran Orden de Caballeros del Vino and an Officier dans l’Ordre du Mérite Agricole, Cheesman has lifetime achievement awards from Off Licence News and the IWSC and, in 2011, he was awarded the Order of Isabel the Catholic by the King of Spain, the country’s highest civil award, for services to Spanish wines.
+A member of the Gran Orden de Caballeros del Vino and an Officier dans l’Ordre du Mérite Agricole, Cheesman has lifetime achievement awards from Off Licence News and the IWSC.
+In 2011, he was awarded the Order of Isabel the Catholic by the King of Spain, the country’s highest civil award, for services to Spanish wines.

 Cheesman first judged at the DWWA in 2009.